Control-Oriented Deep Space Communications For Unmanned Space Exploration: Control-Oriented Optimization of the Mother-Daughter Downlink

 This is because $L(n_k,p_k)$ is a decreasing function of $n_k$.
-We can easily prove this by the rule of the monotonicity of composite functions, as the rate-cost function decreases with the cycle rate and the cycle rate decreases with the block length.
+It can be proven by the rule of the monotonicity of composite functions, as the rate-cost function decreases with the cycle rate and the cycle rate increases with the block length.
 After determining the block length, the remaining power allocation problem is given by